ravendb/book/Intro/Intro.md

 a _lot_ about what works in theory, what the real world can tolerate and what is needed.

-We took the time for the RavenDB 4.0 release to go back and look at what worked and what didn't and make certain to actually _use_ all of that experience and knowhow that we accured to build a much better end result.
+We took the time for the RavenDB 4.0 release to go back and look at what worked and what didn't and make certain to actually _use_ all of that experience and knowhow that we accrued to build a much better end result.

 I'm insanely proud in what came out of the door as a result of it.
 RavenDB 4.0 a really cool database, capable of doing amazing things, and I'm really glad that I have the chance to write this book and explore with you all the